Like so many other things, constipation doesn't look the same for everyone.

 One person might normally poop twice a day, while another might go every other day — both can be perfectly healthy.
 So when you're thrown off your routine — whether that means only pooping once a day or only pooping once a week — you might consider yourself constipated.

-Medically speaking, though, the definition of constipation is having fewer than three bowel movements in a week, Ashkan Farhadi, MD, a gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells LIVESTRONG.com.
+Medically speaking, however, constipation is defined as having fewer than three bowel movements in a week, Ashkan Farhadi, MD, a gastroenterologist at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells LIVESTRONG.com.